How to leave your California residency?

 California Franchise Tax Board (FTB) audit:

-• Audit process: The audit process initiated by the FTB can be daunting.
-They may visit any location that might be your principal residence or business location in California and review canceled checks, credit card statements, and bank charges to determine your physical presence in the state.
+• Audit process: An audit by the FTB can be daunting.
+They may visit any location that was your principal residence or business location in California and review cancelled checks, credit card statements, and bank charges to determine when, and for how long, you were physically present in the state.
 It's a thorough check to ascertain where your loyalties lie, so to speak.

 • Winning a residency dispute: The best defense is a good offense.
 Preparing for a residency dispute before it happens is crucial.
-Documenting your time spent in California, along with other connections to the state, will be beneficial if a dispute arises.
+The time you spend documenting your time spent in California, along with other connections to the state, will be time well spent if a dispute arises.

 Tax terrain: managing ongoing tax obligations in both states